Thairo Estrada Player Props: Giants vs. Brewers

 Thairo Estrada At The Plate

-- Estrada leads San Francisco with a slugging percentage of .509, fueled by 11 extra-base hits.
+- Estrada has an OPS of .895, fueled by an OBP of .395 and a team-best slugging percentage of .500 this season.

-- Among the qualified batters in baseball, he ranks fourth in batting average, 13th in on-base percentage, and 39th in slugging.
+- Among qualifying hitters in MLB play, he ranks fourth in batting average, 21st in on-base percentage, and 46th in slugging.

+- Estrada has reached base via a hit in 24 games this season (of 30 played), and had multiple hits in 11 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.